matthewdemczyk/CSI4900_Dancing_Links/README.md

 # About
 Code written for course CSI4900 (Honours Project) by Matthew Demczyk in Fall 2021, supervised by Professor Lucia Moura at the University of Ottawa.
 Code implements Algorithm X and the Dancing Links data structure as defined in Donald Knuth's The Art of Computer Programming, Volume 4, Fascicle 5.
-Also implements hill climbing and simulated annealing heuristic searches to generate new puzzles with as few clues as possible.
+Then, Algorithm X and the Dancing Links data structure are applied to solve Sudoku puzzles.
+Also implements hill climbing and simulated annealing heuristic searches to generate new Sudoku puzzles with as few clues as possible.

 # C Code Descriptions
 All C source files are in ./src/